iande/mathish.com/_posts/2011-05-08-mother-functional.md

 but for now let's stick with the simple "string length" measurement.
 We take this measuring stick and apply it to each of the programs in the set of programs that satisfy a given test suite, and record the "shortest length" measured.
-This "shortest length" is the <dfn>functional complexity</dfn> of the test suite.
+This "shortest length" is the <dfn>satisfaction complexity</dfn> of the test suite.
 Given a metric for a program {% m %}|p|{% em %}, the functional complexity of a test suite {% m %}D_{\sigma}{% em %}, is given by,